-3.1 The following fire safety legislation applies to these premises Regulatory Reform (Fire Safety) Order 2005 3.2 The above legislation is enforced by Northamptonshire Fire and Rescue Service 3.3 Other key fire safety legislation (other than Building Regs 2000) Housing Act 2004

-3.4 The other legislation referred to above is enforced by

-The local housing authority.
+3.1 The following fire safety legislation applies to these premises Regulatory Reform (Fire Safety) Order 2005 3.2 The above legislation is enforced by Northamptonshire Fire and Rescue Service 3.3 Other key fire safety legislation (other than Building Regs 2000) Housing Act 2004 3.4 The other legislation referred to above is enforced by The local housing authority.
+2.5.
+Guidance used as applicable to promises and escupation Home Office Fire Safety in

-3.5 Guidance used as applicable to premises and occupation

-Home Office Fire Safety in Purpose Built Blocks
+3.5 Guidance used as applicable to premises and occupation Purpose Built Blocks

 3.6 Is there an alteration or enforcement notice in force?

-Unknown No evidence of an alterations or enforcement notice in place.
-3.7 Fire loss experience (since last FRA) Unknown None known or reported.
+No evidence of an alterations or enforcement notice in place.

+3.7 Fire loss experience (since last FRA)

+None known or reported.